jdodgen/Recipe-collection/favorite/Chucks Stuffed Poblano chorizo chilis.md

 Put poblano's in ziplock bag with a little water and microwave on low power ~3 minutes or until soft Then let them steam some more in the bag after they come out.

-cut stem from poblano, toward the top, scrape seeds, scrape most of the interior ribs. save the stem to plug it back
+Cut out stem from poblano, toward the top, scrape seeds, scrape most of the interior ribs. save the stem to plug it back

-Mix cheese and the Chorizo in a bowl about 70% Chorizo to 30% cheese.
+Mix cheese and the Chorizo in a bowl about 50% Chorizo to 50% cheese.

 Stuff the chilies